douglassjohnandrew/EnhancedInvokeVBA/README.md

 ' This Main function is created by the library, and then executed in UiPath Function Main(num1 As Integer, num2 As Integer)

-' If Main throws an error, it will be handled
+' If the main code throws an error, go to Handle
 On Error GoTo Handle

-' The main code is placed here, with line numbers automatically added 1 Call DisplaySum(num1, num2)
+' Main code is placed here, with line numbers automatically added 1 Call DisplaySum(num1, num2)
 2 Call DisplaySum(num1 - 1, num2 - 1)

+' If the main code succeeded, then stop here
 Exit Function

+' If the main code failed somewhere, handle the error here
 Handle:

-' Return the VBA error information to UiPath
-Dim errorArr(4) As String
-errorArr(0) = "Error Occurred"
-errorArr(1) = Erl
+' Retrieve the VBA error information and return it to UiPath Dim errorArr(4) As String errorArr(0) = "Error Occurred" errorArr(1) = Erl